aflaisler/kaggle-avazu-ctr/README.md

     │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.in   <- The requirements file for pinning the requirements │
     ├── requirements.txt   <- The requirements file for reproducing the builds environment, e.g.
     │                         generated with `pip-compile --no-emit-index-url requirements.in`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
+    ├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported │
-    ├── .bumpversion.cfg   <- configuration for the versioning auto-increment module
+    ├── .bumpversion.cfg   <- Configuration for the versioning auto-increment module
     │
-    ├── avazu_ctr_prediction
+    ├── avazu_ctr_prediction    <- The actual package│
-    │   ├── __init__.py    <- Make a Python module
-    │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │
-    │   ├── features       <- Scripts to turn raw data into features for modeling
-    |   │   └── build_features.py
-    │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │      └── visualize.py
-    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io